On this page

 Types of investigation

 Clients wishing to use your financial services must prove their identity.
 You must check their identity details and record them for at least 5 years.
-Furthermore, you must also establish the ultimate beneficial owner (UBO) of the service you provide, for instance by verifying who the actual directors or shareholders of a company are.
-You can do three types of investigation:
+Furthermore, you must establish the ultimate beneficial owner (UBO), for instance by verifying who the actual directors or shareholders of a company are.
+There are three types of investigation:

 - Normal (checking identity, type and aim of the assignment, finding out if the client acts for themselves or for someone else)